Category: Story

 Privacy First: Handling EXIF Metadata in 2026

-Every smartphone photo contains EXIF Metadata, which is essentially a digital footprint including your GPS location, the time the photo was taken, and your phone model.
+Every smartphone photo contains EXIF Metadata — essentially a digital fingerprint including your GPS location, the time the photo was taken, and your phone model.

 • When to strip it: For social media or public galleries, removing this data is a smart privacy move.